jucardwell/remote-sensing-hazards/syllabus.md

 ### Course Goals and Learning Outcomes
 By the end of the course, students will be able to:
 - Articulate the common environmental and social impacts of natural hazards and disasters, and how these impacts may evolve due to climate change.
-- Understand key concepts in remote sensing, including radiometry, spectral signatures, and the electromagnetic spectrum, and understnad the history and development of the field (including more recent developments like critical remote sensing)
+- Define key concepts in remote sensing, including radiometry, spectral signatures, and the electromagnetic spectrum, and identify key components of the history and development of the field (including more recent developments like critical remote sensing)
-- Use JavaScript to access and manipulate Google Earth Engine's API for visualizing and analyzing gridded data products related to natural hazards and disasters.
+- Employ JavaScript to access and manipulate Google Earth Engine's API for visualizing and analyzing gridded data products related to natural hazards and disasters.
 - Apply essential remote sensing analytical techniques, such as image classification, calculating indices, change detection, and temporal analysis, to real-world scenarios involving natural hazards.
 - Develop and refine effective techniques to present and interact with their analysis results, including through the use of Google Earth Engine Applications.

 ---

 ### Grade Breakdown